 Its eyes are round not overly large, and its colors can be dark to light amber.

 While the coat of this dog is easy to brush and wipe down, it is still a task that takes some time and commitment.

 It sheds a moderate amount, but it’s a heavy shedder on certain seasons.
 Brush your Broholmer as often as needed.

-It will not require professional grooming, unless you to choose one because you find it challenging to give it a bath.
+It will not require professional grooming unless you choose one because you find it challenging to bath it.

 Clip its nails with a dog nail clipper when they get too long.
 Make sure to cut carefully, especially in the lower section of the nail that has blood vessels and nerves.

 Check its ears once a week for signs of infections, like irritation or a bad odor.
 Clean them and wipe the areas that you can reach.